-Simulations of the circulating flow phase were performed for both cold and hot tanks at 500 °C and 720 °C respectively.
+Simulations of the circulating flow phase where performed for both cold and hot tanks at 500°C and 720°C respectively, and with a 47 GPM flow rate.
 These are the predefined operating temperatures for the Gen 3 Liquid-Pathway pilot-scale system.
-Both tank temperatures were simulated at predetermined engineered flow rates of 47 GPM and 110 GPM.
-These were predetermined flow rates for the 2.0 MWth system by Sandia for the pilot-scale system [17].
-All external walls for these simulations were set to have a convection boundary condition of 5 W/m-K at 30 °C based on the Churchill and Chu correlation for free convection [18].
-The results of the circulating flow simulations are shown in Error!
-Reference source not found. for a spacing of 3.85 m between the inlet and outlet of the flow loop.
+The 47 GPM flow rate was predetermined based on detailed Engineering Procurement Contractor (EPC) system design for the 1.0 MWth pilot-scale system [17].
+All external walls for these simulations were set to have a convection boundary condition of 5 W/m-K at 30 °C, based on the Churchill and Chu correlation for free convection [18].
+The results of the circulating flow simulations are shown in Table 4 for an optimized spacing of 3.85 m between the inlet and outlet of the flow loop.